Fall Protection Anchors For Dean Steel Buildings

 Fall protection for Dean Steel Buildings' floating standing seam roofs requires specialized hardware.
 These roof systems expand and contract with temperature changes.
 If you use a traditional safety anchor that penetrates the roof panel, you will compromise the system's thermal movement capability.
 This mistake often leads to oil-canning and hidden leaks at the fastener points.
 You must prioritize non-penetrating seam compatibility to protect the worker and the roof warranty.

-- 120-foot Super Anchor Permanent HLL: This 120-foot Super Anchor Kit provides a reliable, long-term solution by using non-penetrating 5-inch riser posts.
-These posts allow the floating roof to move naturally during thermal expansion and contraction while providing permanent fall protection for maintenance crews.
+• Super Anchor 120-foot Permanent HLL Kit: A long-term maintenance solution using non-penetrating 5-inch riser posts that allow the roof to move naturally during thermal expansion.

 The Pro-Lok mechanical panel offers an economical solution for commercial and residential projects.
 It features a 3-inch seam height and utilizes 3 seaming configurations.
 The available panel widths for the Pro-Lok panels are 12, 16, and 24 inches.
 Dean Steel offers Pro-Lok panels in 22- and 24-gauge steel, aluminum, and copper.
 See the Roof Anchor Compatibility Chart for Dean Steel Buildings Pro-Lok Standing Seam Metal Roofing.